OngMinXian/NUSPlanner/README.md

   - [x] Learn all relevant tech stacks (HTML, CSS, ReactJS, Firebase, Flexbox)
   - [x] Familiarise ourselves with NUSMODS API
   - [x] Read and upload data into Firebase
-  - [x]  Create login and authentication system
+  - [x]  Create login and authentication system :lock:
-  - [x]  Complete the code and design for the Profile page
+  - [x]  Complete the code and design for the Profile page :bust_in_silhouette:
     - [x] User can edit all fields in their profile and set a profile picture
     - [x] User can log out of their account
     - [x] Default profile picture is displayed if the user does not set a profile picture